Muehe/sqlua/README.md

 1. A full CMaNGOS installation (modified, see below).
     * Optionally a localization.
 2. Python3.
 3. PyMySQL.
-Under Linux (Debian/Ubuntu) you install it like this:
+Under Linux (Debian/Ubuntu) you can install it like this:
     ```
     sudo apt-get install pip3
     sudo pip3 install PyMySQL